lsd-ucsc/ChoRus/chorus_book/src/guide-projector.md

 let projector = projector!(LocationSet!(Alice, Bob), Alice, transport);
 ```

-Notice that the `Projector` is parameterized by the location type.
+Notice that the `Projector` is parameterized by its target location type.
 You will need one projector for each location to execute choreography.

 ## Executing a Choreography